Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type

 According to the classification of these groups due to Shephard and Todd \cite{ShToAA}, there are two infinite families of irreducible well-generated complex reflection groups, namely the groups $G(d,1,n)$ and $G(e,e,n)$, where $n,d,e$ are positive integers, and there are 26 exceptional groups.
 For the infinite families of types $G(d,1,n)$ and $G(e,e,n)$, the two cyclic sieving conjectures follow from the results in \cite{KratCG}.

-The purpose of the present article is to present a proof of the cyclic sieving conjectures of Armstrong, respectively of Bessis and Reiner for the 26 exceptional types, thus completing the proof of these conjectures.
+The purpose of the present article is to present a proof of the cyclic sieving conjectures of Armstrong, and of Bessis and Reiner, for the 26 exceptional types, thus completing the proof of these conjectures.
 Since the generalised non-crossing partitions feature a parameter $m$, from the outset this is {\it not\/} a finite problem.
 Consequently, we first need several auxiliary results to reduce the conjectures for each of the 26 exceptional types to a {\it finite} problem.
-Subsequently, we use Stembridge's {\sl Maple} package {\tt coxeter} \cite{StemAZ} and the {\sl GAP} package {\tt CHEVIE} \cite{chevAA} to carry out the remaining {\it finite} computations.
+Subsequently, we use Stembridge's {\sl Maple} package {\tt coxeter} \cite{StemAZ} and the {\sl GAP} package {\tt CHEVIE} \cite{chevAA,MichAA} to carry out the remaining {\it finite} computations.
 The details of these computations are provided in \cite{KrMuAE}.
 In the present paper, we content ourselves with exemplifying the necessary computations by going through some representative cases.
 It is interesting to observe that, for the verification of the type $E_8$ case, it is essential to use the decomposition numbers in the sense of \cite{KratCB,KratCF,KrMuAB} because, otherwise, the necessary computations would not be feasible in reasonable time with the currently available computer facilities.
 We point out that, for the special case where the aforementioned parameter $m$ is equal to $1$, the first cyclic sieving conjecture has been proved in a uniform fashion by Bessis and Reiner in \cite{BeReAA}.
-The crucial result on which their proof is based is \eqref{eq:7} below, and it plays an important role in our reduction of the conjectures for the 26 exceptional groups to a finite problem.
+(See \cite{ArSTAA} for a --- non-uniform --- proof of cyclic sieving for non-crossing partitions associated with {\it real\/} reflection groups under the action of the so-called Kreweras map, a special case of the second cyclic sieving phenomenon discussed in the present paper.)
+The crucial result on which the proof of Bessis and Reiner is based is \eqref{eq:7} below, and it plays an important role in our reduction of the conjectures for the 26 exceptional groups to a finite problem.